FarronF/limerick-council-meetings/meetings/2021/04/19-Virtual Monthly Meeting of Metropolitan District of Limerick/Minutes  - Monthly Meeting of Metropolitan District of Limerick - 19th March 2021.md

 to address some additional areas within the resources and budgets available and having

 given priority to the approved plan.
-In such periods salt stocks must be managed to ensure--- 12
+In such periods salt stocks must be managed to ensure
+---
+12

 strategic routes are prioritised in accordance with the published plan.